NovoThirteen (Catridecacog)

 What If You Miss a Dose?

-Contact your doctor as soon as possible so they can take appropriate action.
-Do not take a double dose to make up for a forgotten dose.
+If you miss a dose, contact your doctor as soon as possible for guidance.
+Do not take a double dose to compensate for a missed one.

 Side Effects